x7qiu/x7qiu.github.io/_posts/2019-01-27-LeetCode-Backtracking.md

 It is often realized by recursion(but not necessarily).

 # Description & pseudocode
-Think of the problem space as a decision tree, where each node represents a **partial candidate solution**, and every possible **decision** from that node leads to a child node.
+Think of the search space as a decision tree, where each node represents a **partial candidate solution**, and every possible **decision** from that node leads to a child node.
 Backtracking traverses the decision tree in a DFS manner, at each node checking to see if it could possibly lead to a valid solution.
 If not, it discard all children of that node(pruning), and backtracks to the previous node.

 There are several incarnations of backtracking algorithms:
 1. to determine if a problem has a solution